nginx/nginx-directive-reference/reference-converter/README.md

-# reference-converter
+# Reference Converter

 This program converts the NGINX reference documentation from it's XML schema to JSON.
-The JSON will be checked into git, and available for static content generation, markdoc tags, monaco plugins, etc.
+The generated JSON is available as an npm package in the reference-lib folder and can be used for static content generation, markdoc tags, monaco plugins, etc.

 ## Design